Help! I have been arrested

 Police interrogation rooms

 While in the Israeli police interrogation room, you have a limited right to remain silent because your silence, your failure to give answers to police questions, can in itself be incriminating.
 (I know that in the US there is the 5th Amendment but you ain’t in America.)
 My advice is simple: if you are guilty say nothing, if you are innocent say it out loud and clear.
 It is best to consult with a lawyer beforehand to know if you are innocent or not (this is very often a complex issue).
 If there is even a small chance you are implicated in a crime then shut up, say nothing, say you want to consult with a lawyer, say you forgot, say you do not understand, just do not say anything about what you did.
 Nothing at all.
 I know this is incriminating (the silence is incriminating), but only to a certain extent, read on.
 Many convictions in Israel are based on the confession of the arrested suspect with minimal external evidence.
 Once you confess, it is near impossible to recant.
 I will say that again, because people do not get it: if you confess it is all over.
 The police will stop gathering evidence and the case is shut.
-If your lawyer pleads to the judge later that the confession is no good, you can be quite sure that that plea will not be accepted.
+If your lawyer pleads to the judge later that the confession is no good, you can be fairly sure that that plea will not be accepted.
 Your confession in the police station is final.